Capcom Arcade Stadium: Arcade Revolution (1989–1992)

+Arcade Evolution (1992–2001)

 Capcom Arcade 2nd Stadium

-In May 2021, Capcom announced its intention for the collection to be expanded, and invited fans to suggest ideas through Twitter.
+In May 2021, Capcom announced the expansion of the collection, and invited fans' suggestions through Twitter.
 On April 11, 2022, Capcom announced a sequel called Capcom Arcade 2nd Stadium, which was released on July 22, 2022, for Nintendo Switch, PlayStation 4, Windows, and Xbox One.
 The collection features 32 new games, including SonSon as a free inclusion, and Three Wonders as a launch bonus for pre-orders and early purchases of Capcom Fighting Collection.

+Games

 Reception

 Upon Capcom Arcade Stadium's initial December 2020 announcement, Comic Book Resources found it to be an improvement over the 2013 predecessor Capcom Arcade Cabinet for the PlayStation 3 and Xbox 360, by almost doubling the library.
 However, it lamented the trend of emulation "retreads" from Nintendo and Capcom: "The downside is that these companies have normalized the practice of re-selling consumers classic games every console generation, and that's a price gamers shouldn't have to pay."

 Although noting that several of the games have been available in previous compilations such as Capcom Beat 'Em Up Bundle, Nintendo Life praised the selection of shoot 'em ups in Capcom Arcade Stadium, which includes the console debuts of games such as Progear and 1944: The Loop Master.

+As of December 2023, 1.8 million units of Capcom Arcade Stadium had been sold and 1.2 million units of Capcom Arcade 2nd Stadium had been sold.